A Deep Cycle Battery Assassin

-If you want, need or desire expensive high acceptance batteries, or a very large Ah bank, I would strongly suggest you invest in an external regulator and a high output alternator.
+If you want, need or desire expensive high acceptance batteries, or a very large Ah bank, the suggestion would be to invest in an external regulator and a higher output alternator.
 If your batteries are located in a hot engine compartment then you really should have an external regulator with battery temp compensation.
 Heat kills batteries and the voltage needs to be compensated when batteries are hot.

 As always please design your charging system, as just that, a system.